 - Regularized linear regression

-The course will provide the student with a statistical toolbox that can be used for the estimation of a wide range of reduced form and structural microeonomtric models.
-As an integral part of the course, students will learn how to carry out, present, and discuss an empirical analysis on their own.
+The course will provide the student with a statistical toolbox that can be used for the estimation of a wide range of reduced form and structural micro-econometric models.

-- Understand the central assumptions in linear panel data model with unobserved effects; including how these assumptions are tested and how potential violation affect identification and estimation of parameters.
+- The central assumptions in the linear panel data model with unobserved effects; including how these assumptions are tested and how potential violation affect identification and estimation of parameters.

-- Understand the specification, identification and estimation issues that arise in static and dynamic binary response model for panel data models with and without unobserved effects (e.g. scale and level normalization, state dependence, initial conditions, endogeneity, neglected heterogeneity).
+- The specification, identification and estimation issues that arise in static and dynamic binary response model for panel data models with and without unobserved effects (e.g. scale and level normalization, state dependence, initial conditions, endogeneity, neglected heterogeneity).

-- Understand the specification, identification and estimation issues that arise in multinomial discrete choice models and their implied predictions (substitution patterns,
+- The specification, identification and estimation issues that arise in multinomial discrete choice models and their implied predictions (substitution patterns).

-- Understand the principle of M-estimation in terms of estimation and inference, as well as key examples of M-estimators such as maximum likelihood and non-linear least squares.
+- The principle of M-estimation in terms of estimation and inference, as well as key examples of M-estimators such as maximum likelihood and non-linear least squares.

-- Understand the properties of simulation based estimators (consistency, asymptotic normality, rates of convergence and smoothness) and how they can be applied in the context of discrete choice models.
+- The properties of simulation-based estimators (consistency, asymptotic normality, rates of convergence and smoothness) and how they can be applied in the context of discrete choice models.

-- Understand how the most common numerical optimizers and solution algorithm work in an estimation context.
+- The most common numerical optimizers and solution algorithms and how they work in an estimation context.

-- Understand the differences in goals, methods and settings between the machine learning methods and the traditional econometrics and statistics methods.
+- The differences in goals, methods and settings between the machine learning methods and the traditional econometrics and statistics methods.

-- Identify the characteristic properties of a given economic cross-sectional or panel data set, suggest and construct an appropriate econometric model and select a suitable estimation approach.
+- Identifying the characteristic properties of a given economic cross-sectional or panel data set.

-- Construct misspecification tests, analyze to what extent an econometric model is congruent with the data, formulate economic questions as hypotheses on the parameters of the statistical model and test these hypotheses.
+- Constructing misspecification tests, analyzing to what extent an econometric model is congruent with the data, formulate economic questions as hypotheses on the parameters of the statistical model and test these hypotheses.

-- Present a statistical model and empirical results in a clear and concise way in a focused paper.
-This includes using statistic and econometric terms in a correct way, giving statistically sound and economically relevant interpretations of statistical results, and presenting results in a way so that they can be reproduced by others.
+- Presenting a statistical model and empirical results clearly and consisely.
+This includes using statistic and econometric terms in the correct way, giving statistically sound and economically relevant interpretations of statistical results, and presenting results in a way such that they can be reproduced by others.

 - Develop arguments supporting an identification strategy.

-The acquired skills in microeconometric theory and practice provide a strong background that enable students to do empirical analyses at a level suitable for the bachelor thesis, but also relevant for answering empirical economic questions that could be encountered in a government agency or in the private sector.
+The acquired skills in micro econometric theory and practice provide a strong background that enables students to do empirical analyses at a level suitable for the bachelor thesis, but also relevant for answering empirical economic questions that could be encountered in a government agency or the private sector.

 The lectures cover the theory and the intuition behind the estimators, methods and econometric models.
-The exercise classes allow students to put into practice the theory through exercises, and also to obtain hands-on coding experience by implementing the estimators on real datasets using an imprerative programming language such as MATLAB.
+The exercise classes allow students to put the theory into practice through exercises, and also to obtain hands-on coding experience by implementing the estimators on real datasets using an imperative programming language such as MATLAB and Python.

 Students are expected to prepare the exercises before coming to the exercise classes.